The-Devoyage/graphql-mailer/README.md

 });
 ```

-### Pass Variables To Triggered Layouts
+### Pass Custom Variables To Triggered Content

-Pass variables that can be used within triggered templates to embed custom and dynamic information such as auth codes, names, and product orders inside the email.
+Pass variables to triggered content to send custom and dynamic information such as auth codes, names, and receipt information inside automated emails.

-Example Template Content (saved to the GraphQL Mailer Database)
+Example Content Pre-Made on the Mailer Server:

 ```html
 <body>
   <p>Hello {{first_name}}!
 You have reset your password!</p>
 </body>
 ```

+Below, the triggered content accepts variables to generate the same dynamic content as the custom default content.
+The difference is, the triggered content is reusable while the default content needs to be written each time the request is called.

 ```ts
 mailer.send({